amusecode/amuse/doc/install/install-prerequisites-suse.rst

     DAT: library load failure: libdaplscm.so.2: cannot open shared object file: No such file or directory ...

-If you get a long list of warings about DAT providers not found, you need to edit the configuration file and turn off ldap.
+If you get a long list of warnings about DAT providers not found, you need to edit the configuration file and turn off ldap.
 To do so, open an editor (as root) on the file **/etc/openmpi-mca-params.conf**